bchareyre/yade-mpi/doc/sphinx/installation.rst

 For those behind firewall, you can download the sources from our `GitHub <https://github.com/yade>`_ repository as compressed archive.

 Release and trunk sources are compiled in the same way.
+To be notified about new commits into the trunk, use `watch option on GitHub <https://help.github.com/articles/watching-repositories/>`_.

 Prerequisites
 ^^^^^^^^^^^^^